Ventus218/Ventus218/CurriculumVitae.md

 ##### About me

-> I am passionate about Computer Science.
-I am curious, tenacious, and always strive to add a personal touch to everything I do.
+> I am deeply passionate about Computer Science, with a strong focus on its engineering aspects.
+I am curious, tenacious and I always strive to add a personal touch into my work.
 >
-> Building strong relationships with the people around me is very important to me.
+> My top two priorities are:
+> - Delivering high-quality software is my top priority, and I am committed to continuous improvement in every project I undertake.
+> - Enjoying work and building meaningful relationships with my colleagues.
+>
+> Currently, I am particularly intrigued by functional programming and its potential to increase software quality.
+>
+> Looking ahead, I'd like to contribute to the development of software or tools to be used by developers.